hisahi/uncil/docs/JSON.md

 Same as `json.decode` but reads one JSON object from the open file (`io.file`).
 The file must be in text mode.

 Not available if the `io` module has been disabled.
+This function is not available if Uncil is compiled in sandboxed mode.

 ## json.encode
 `json.encode(obj, [spacing], [mapper])`